 The path to Arizona online sports betting

-Over the course of the next couple of decades, not a ton changed on the Arizona gambling landscape.
+Throughout the next couple of decades, not a ton changed on the Arizona gambling landscape.
 However, in 2017 the U.S. Supreme Court finally agreed to hear New Jersey‘s challenge of the Professional and Amateur Sports Protection Act.
-PASPA had served as the primary road block for legal sports betting in the United States for more than 25 years.
+PASPA had served as the primary roadblock for legal sports betting in the United States for more than 25 years.
 In May 2018 the high court ruled that the law was unconstitutional, opening the door for states like Arizona to pursue legal sports betting.
-Thus began the state’s three year journey to legalization.
+Thus began the state’s three-year journey to legalization.

 Arizona government, state tribes agree to compromise